groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-splitting/split-documents-page-range-groupdocs-merger-java/_index.md

 Merger merger = new Merger(filePath);
 ```

-## Implementation Guide
-### Split Document by Page Range with Filter
+## How to extract specific pages using GroupDocs.Merger for Java
-This feature allows you to split a document into individual pages based on specific criteria such as page range and filters like odd/even.
+This section walks you through splitting a document by page range while applying an odd‑page filter.

-#### Overview
-We'll use `SplitOptions` to define the page range and filter mode, then apply it using the `Merger.split()` method.

-**Step 1: Define Paths**
+### Step 1: Define Input and Output Paths
-Set your input and output paths:
+Set the source file and the destination pattern for the split files:
 ```java
 String filePath = "YOUR_DOCUMENT_DIRECTORY/Sample_Docx_10_Pages.docx";
 String filePathOut = "YOUR_OUTPUT_DIRECTORY/SplitToSinglePagesByRangeWithFilter-Output.docx";
 ```

-#### Step 2: Configure Split Options
+### Step 2: Configure Split Options (Range & Filter)
-Create `SplitOptions` to specify the page range and filter:
+Create a `SplitOptions` object that tells the library which pages to extract and which filter to apply:
 ```java
 import com.groupdocs.merger.domain.options.SplitOptions;
 import com.groupdocs.merger.domain.options.RangeMode;

 SplitOptions splitOptions = new SplitOptions(filePathOut, 3, 7, RangeMode.OddPages);
 ```
-- **filePathOut**: Output file path.
+- **filePathOut** – Destination file name pattern.
-- **3 and 7**: Start and end page numbers for the range.
+- **3 and 7** – Start and end page numbers (inclusive).
-- **RangeMode.OddPages**: Filter to include only odd pages.
+- **RangeMode.OddPages** – Keeps only odd pages within the range, effectively **extracting specific pages**.

-#### Step 3: Perform Split Operation
+### Step 3: Perform the Split Operation
-Initialize `Merger` with your document and execute the split:
+Execute the split using the configured options:
 ```java
 Merger merger = new Merger(filePath);
 merger.split(splitOptions);
 ```

-**Troubleshooting Tips**
+#### Troubleshooting Tips
-- Ensure file paths are correct.
+- Verify that the file paths are correct and accessible.
-- Check for exceptions if page numbers exceed document length.
+- Ensure the page numbers are within the document’s total page count; otherwise an exception will be thrown.

+## How to split PDF into single pages (split pdf single pages)
+If you need each page as an individual PDF, simply set the `RangeMode` to `AllPages` and specify a range that covers the whole document.
+The same `SplitOptions` class handles this scenario.

+## How to split large document efficiently (split large document)
+When dealing with very large files, consider splitting them in smaller ranges (e.g., 1‑100, 101‑200) to reduce memory pressure.
+Close the `Merger` instance after each operation to free resources.

+## How to split PDF odd pages (split pdf odd pages)
+The example above already demonstrates the `OddPages` filter.
+Swap `RangeMode.OddPages` with `RangeMode.EvenPages` to extract even pages instead.

 ## Practical Applications
-1. **Document Segmentation**: Easily segment contracts or agreements into individual clauses.
+1. **Document Segmentation** – Break contracts into clause‑level PDFs for easier review.
-2. **Report Management**: Extract specific sections of reports for analysis.
+2. **Report Management** – Extract a specific chapter or appendix from a lengthy annual report.
-3. **Presentation Preparation**: Isolate slides from a larger presentation for focused discussions.
+3. **Presentation Preparation** – Isolate individual slides for targeted meetings.

-Integration with other systems like databases or content management platforms can further enhance document workflows.
+You can also integrate this logic with databases or content‑management systems to automate workflow pipelines.

 ## Performance Considerations
-To optimize performance:
-- Manage memory efficiently by closing documents after processing.
-- Use appropriate page ranges to minimize resource usage.

-Adopt best practices in Java memory management for smooth operations when handling large files.
+- **Memory Management** – Call `merger.close()` (or rely on try‑with‑resources) after processing to release file handles.
+- **Selective Ranges** – Only request the pages you truly need; this minimizes I/O and CPU usage.

 ## Conclusion
-You now have the tools to split documents effectively using GroupDocs.Merger for Java.
-This capability can significantly enhance your document management processes, allowing you to focus on what matters most.
+You now have a clear, step‑by‑step method to **extract specific pages** from any supported document type using GroupDocs.Merger for Java.
+This capability streamlines your document workflows and empowers you to deliver precisely the content your users need.

 ### Next Steps
-- Experiment with different page ranges and filters.
+- Experiment with different `RangeMode` values (e.g., `EvenPages`, `AllPages`).
-- Explore further features of GroupDocs.Merger.

-**Implement this solution today**, and experience streamlined document processing!

-## FAQ Section
+- Combine splitting with the **merge** functionality to reorder or concatenate extracted pages.
+- Explore the full API for password‑protected documents, watermarks, and more.

+## Frequently Asked Questions
-1. **What is GroupDocs.Merger for Java?**
+**Q: What is GroupDocs.Merger for Java?**
-   - A library to manage documents, allowing merging, splitting, and reordering pages in various formats.
+A: A robust library that enables merging, splitting, and reordering pages across many document formats.

-2. **Can I use GroupDocs.Merger with other programming languages?**
+**Q: Can I use GroupDocs.Merger with other programming languages?**
-   - Yes, it also supports .NET and C++ environments.
+A: Yes, similar capabilities exist for .NET and C++.

-3. **How do I handle exceptions during document processing?**
+**Q: How do I handle exceptions during document processing?**
-   - Use try-catch blocks to manage any potential errors gracefully.
+A: Wrap calls in `try‑catch` blocks and inspect `MergerException` for detailed error information.

-4. **Is it possible to split documents without filtering by odd/even pages?**
+**Q: Is it possible to split documents without filtering by odd/even pages?**
-   - Absolutely!
-You can specify exact page numbers without filters.
+A: Absolutely—set `RangeMode.AllPages` or omit the filter parameter to split by exact page numbers.

-5. **What are the system requirements for using GroupDocs.Merger?**
+**Q: What are the system requirements for using GroupDocs.Merger?**
-   - Java 8 or higher, and a compatible IDE.
+A: Java 8 or higher and a compatible IDE; no additional native dependencies.

 ## Resources
 - [GroupDocs.Merger Documentation](https://docs.groupdocs.com/merger/java/)